hanabi/hanabi.github.io/README.md

 * If one or more 1's in your hand are clued, you should assume that they are ALL playable.
 (This ONLY applies to 1's, and follows from *Good Touch Principle*.)
 * We agree that playing 1's at the beginning of the game is a special case - you should always play your 1's from oldest to newest.
-* Furthermore, freshly drawn 1's should be played before any 1's that were present in the starting hand.
+* However, freshly drawn 1's should always be played before any 1's that were present in the starting hand.

 ### The Early Game (Beginner Section)